Team Semantics and Dependence logic (TEAMDEP)

 • When cardinals determine the power set: inner models and Härtig quantifier logic, with P. Welch, Mathematical Logic Quarterly, Online available 2023.
 Available also in Arxiv.

-• Philosophical Uses of Categoricity Arguments, with Penelope Maddy, Cambridge Elements series, to appear.
-In arXiv.
+• Philosophical Uses of Categoricity Arguments, with Penelope Maddy, Elements in the Philosophy of Mathematics.
+Cambridge: Cambridge University Press.
+55 p.
+(2023).

 • Model theory of second order logic.
 In Beyond First Order Model Theory, Volume 2, CRC Press, edited by Jose Iovino, 2023, Chapter 7, 289-304.